OpenGeoscience/geojs/docs/developers.rst

 There are a number of utilities present in the file ``tests/test-utils.js`` that developers can use to make better unit tests.
-For example, a mocked vgl renderer can be used to hit code paths within webgl rendered layers.
+For example, a mocked webgl renderer can be used to hit code paths within webgl rendered layers.
 There are also methods for mocking global methods like ``requestAnimationFrame`` to test complex, asynchronous code paths in a stable and repeatable manner.
 The `Sinon <https://sinonjs.org/>`_ testing library is also available to generate stubs, spies, and mocked methods.
 Because all tests share a global scope, they should be careful to clean up all mocking and instrumentation after running.
 Ideally, each test should be runnable independently and use jasmines ``beforeEach`` and ``afterEach`` methods for setup and tear down.